strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 They are all described using JSON files (which are then used to automatically build the corresponding Java classes) you can find [here](https://github.com/apache/kafka/tree/trunk/metadata/src/main/resources/common/metadata).

 Removing an external system like ZooKeeper simplifies the overall architecture and removes the burden of operating an additional component.
-The scalability is also improved by reducing the load on the metadata store by using snapshots to avoid unbounded growth (compacted topic).
+The scalability is also improved by reducing the load on the metadata store by using snapshots to avoid unbounded growth (like compacted topic).
 When there is a leadership change in the controller quorum, the new leader already has all the committed metadata records so the recovery is pretty fast.

 Another interesting aspect of using the KRaft mode is about the role that a single node can have within the cluster itself.